-Scott got to trade 2 years of primary school for overseas travel as a kid, doing school by correspondence.
+Scott traded 2 years of primary school for overseas travel as a kid, doing school by correspondence.

-We got our first taste for overseas travel together on our honeymoon in 1999 with 6 weeks in UK, France and Italy, including the Millennium NYE in Paris.
+We took our first overseas trip together on our honeymoon in 1999 with 6 weeks in UK, France and Italy, including the Millennium NYE in Paris.

 We did our first extended travel together over 9 months through 2005/2006 travelling to Hawaii, Puerto Rico, St Vincent and the Grenadines, Buenos Aires, Uruguay, Spain, France, England, Scotland, Ireland, Netherlands, Belgium, Switzerland, Czech Republic and Italy (we love Italy, we spent 3 months travelling from top to bottom including Sardinia and Sicily), and Japan.

-In 2009 we took Ari on his first overseas trip at 10 months old, when we took 2 months to travel via Japan to the UK and drive a motorhome from Hull in England to Amsterdam by ferry, then through Belgium, France and Switzerland into Italy and down to Rome.
-We flew home via Singapore.
+In 2009 we took Ari on his first overseas trip at 10 months old, with 2 months travel via Japan to the UK and drove a motorhome from Hull in England to Amsterdam by ferry, then through Belgium, France and Switzerland into Italy and down to Rome and came home via Singapore.

 Just before Ari turned 2 we took him on another short overseas trip to Japan for 2 weeks, we hired a car and did a nice circuit from Tokyo to Lake Ashi, to Kyoto, up to the Izu Peninsular and back to Tokyo.